Financial Modeling in Excel is one of the most sought-after professional certifications today.

 Would you make more return by investing the same money in stock A or stock B?
 If your company is about to acquire a new business, will the deal prove to be profitable for the price being paid?
 How many sales is a chocolate manufacturing company likely to have in the following year to plan raw material purchase accordingly?

 An Excel model can help you answer such business problems and more.
-Let us look at few key application of an excel model in finance, which will explain why they are so important.
+Let us look at a few essential application of an excel model in finance, which will explain why they are so important.

 Company financial models are used to predict the future financial performance of a company.
 They take various operational line-items such as Sales, Cost of Goods Sold, Marketing & Distribution costs etc. as inputs and then build a company’s balance sheet.

-Profit & loss statement and cash flow statement from there.
-Depending on the company and the analyst these models can be much complex or very simple.
+Income statement and cash flow statement from there.
+Depending on the company and the analyst, these models can be much complex or very simple.

 Predicting a company’s future financials and carrying-out scenario analysis is one of the routine responsibilities of buy-side and sell-side analysts.
 Depending on the outcome of their models, the analysts can give any company a “Buy” or “Sell” rating, which is then used by investors.

 Investors use different methods to arrive at a company’s valuation.

-One of the ways is to build a cash-flow model assess a company’s valuation.
-Discounted Cash Flow (DCF) modeling is widely accepted valuation model.
-The free cash flow (equal to operating cash flow minus the capital expenditure) estimate gives a good measure of company’s future performance.
+One of the ways is to build a cash-flow model to assess a company’s valuation.
+Discounted Cash Flow (DCF Model) modeling is a widely accepted valuation model.
+The free cash flow (equal to operating cash flow minus the capital expenditure) estimate gives a good measure of a company’s future performance.